What is a Padparadscha Sapphire

 Padparadscha sapphires are those sapphires that have a particular mix of orange and pink colour.

 It is called Padmaraga in Sri Lanka, but around the world it is more commonly known as Padparadscha sapphire.
-The name Padmaraga is derived from the Sanskrit, meaning lotus (Padma) colour (Raga), signifying the vibrant mix of orange and pink tones reflected from the gemstone.
+The name Padmaraga is derived from Sanskrit, meaning lotus (Padma) colour (Raga), signifying the vibrant mix of orange and pink tones reflected from the gemstone.

 There is another variety of sapphires known as Pushparaga sapphires in Sri Lanka.
 Pushparaga sapphires are a mix of yellow and pink tones.
-In Sri Lanka Pushparaga sapphires also attract a premium price, but they are less widely known around the world.
+In Sri Lanka, natural Pushparaga sapphires also attract a premium price, but they are less widely known around the world.
 We believe the word Padparadscha sapphire derived from the combination of words Padmaraga and Pushparaga.

-WHEN ARE PADPARADSCHA SAPPHIRES MINED?
+WHERE ARE PADPARADSCHA SAPPHIRES MINED?

 Padparadscha sapphires were first found in Sri Lanka hundreds of years ago.
 Although in recent years similar coloured sapphires have been found elsewhere in the world, many experts in the industry maintain the view that only those found in Sri Lanka should be called Padparadscha and those found elsewhere in the world should rather be called Pinkish Orange or Orangish Pink than giving the romantic term Padparadscha.
 However, major gem labs recognise the colour rather than the origin, which at Deliqa Gems we agree with.
 Some magnificent padparadscha sapphires are mined in Sri Lanka, Madagascar and Tanzania.